RuanAragao/calculator/.github/pull_request_template.md

 ## Related Issues (required)

-[Link to any related issues or tasks.]
+Issue: #XXX [Link to any related issues or tasks.]